pd4d10/git-touch/README.md

 ### Bug report or feature request

-Please follow the issue templates.
 A screenshot would be great if it is a bug report.

 ### Bug fixes or new feature